freesewing/freesewing/markdown/org/docs/patterns/otis/instructions/en.md

   - Mark the middle of the should of each sleeve.
   - Pin the sleeve to the two body parts, aligning the middle of the sleeve with the shoulder notch.
   - Distribute the sleeve evenly along the opening.
-  - Sew the pieces together
+  - Sew the pieces together.

 ## Step 4: Prepare snap placket